Ismaillduman/AdvanceGit/ReadMe.md

 It lets you combine staged changes with the previous commit instead of creating an entirely new commit.
 It can also be used to simply edit the previous commit message without changing its snapshot.

-kisaca eski commitleri düzenlemek ve commit mesajini degistirmek icinde kullanilir.
+kisaca son commiti düzenlemek ve commit mesajini degistirmek icinde kullanilir.
 ## VIM EDITOR

 0. Write your message